North Mid Charity

 - £10 Could pay for personal care packs for those admitted through A&E

-- £20 Could provide a massage therapy session for cancer patients
+- £20 Could provide a therapy session for cancer patients during their treatment

 - £50 Could help provide emotional support for a nurse after a gruelling shift

 Make a donation